Frequently Asked Questions

-All start dates of scheduled courses can be found on the Course Information pages.
-Select a category and a course and all relevant information including start dates and time of the selected course will be shown.
+All start dates of scheduled courses can be found on the Course detail pages.
+Select a category & a specific course you are looking for and all relevant information including start dates (scroll down) and time of the selected course will be shown.

 If you can’t find a course date please contact our booking office +31 (0)223 62 50 70.